MicrosoftDocs/minecraft-creator/creator/Documents/DeferredLighting/KeyFrameJSONSyntax.md

 Take this example of a **lighting/global.json** file:

->[!Note]
+> [!NOTE]
->We're working on the format of these JSON elements.
+> We're working on the format of these JSON elements.
 More formatting changes - for example, to format_version - may be coming soon.

 ```json
 {